Achraf Hakimi: Morocco Captain at 2026 World Cup to Stand Trial Over Serious Offence

 Read also

-Canada's government states it can deny entry to any person who has "committed or been convicted of a crime", a policy that already affected another African player at this tournament.
+"Canadian authorities reserve the right to deny entry to individuals who have committed or been convicted of a crime, a policy that has already impacted another African player at this tournament."

 The situation closely mirrors that of Ghana midfielder Thomas Partey, who missed his country's opener against Panama after being denied entry to co-host Canada.